Alhyoss/android-flashable-zip/README.md

 │   │   ├── utils.sh                      <---- Contains helper functions
 │   │   └── mount_utils.sh                <---- Contains all functions related to mounting the partitions
 │   │
-│   └── update.sh                         <---- Put your code in this file
+│   ├── update.sh                         <---- Put your code in this file
-|
+|   └── ...                               <---- You can add any additional file
+│
 └── flashable.zip                         <---- Helper script to build the zip file and sideload it to the device

 ```